antrea-io/theia/README.md

 # Theia

-Theia will contain Network Flow Visibility functions which are split from the main repo.
-Flow exporter and flow aggregator will be kept in [Antrea](https://github.com/antrea-io/antrea) repo, other modules, such as Clickhouse and Grafana related parts, will be moved to this new repo.
+Theia contains Network Flow Visibility functions which are exacted from the [Antrea main repo](https://github.com/antrea-io/antrea).
+While flow exporter and flow aggregator are kept in the Antrea repo, other flow visibility modules, such as ClickHouse and Grafana related ones, will be moved to this new repo.

-During the code migration period, we will still keep related functions available and stable in main repo, but the functions in this new repo won't be ready unless we announce the migration is completed.
+During the code migration period, we will still keep related functions available and stable in the Antrea repo, and the functions in this new repo won't be ready until we announce the migration is completed.